ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/documetns.md

 ===========
 (Navigation : My Office >>> Employees >>> View/Update Employee>>> Documents)

-    - In Employee Document We Can Upload The i9 and Everification Forms of the Employee.
+    - In Employee Document We Can Upload The i9 and E verification  Forms of the Employee.
     - Corporate Employee Only can add and remove the documents

 Employee Documents